-It's not easy to boil down the essence of such a huge, varied, complicated country.
+How can we possibly boil down the essence of such a huge, varied, complicated country in just over 1,000 pages?
+Impossible!
 No doubt, some of you will look at the table of contents and raise an eyebrow at what's missing.
 That's sure to be the case with any guide professing to cover the entire United States.

-This book doesn't pretend to be comprehensive.
-It's simply not possible to cover every great destination in the country in one usable volume.
-We did, however, concentrate on a select group of destinations that will appeal to a wide cross section of domestic travelers, be they road-trippers, business travelers, outdoor enthusiasts, history buffs, or museum lovers.
-This way, rather than glossing over lots of destinations with coverage that's broad but an inch deep, we've been able to offer you in-depth, practical coverage you can really use.
+But . . . this book isn't meant to be a comprehensive guide to everything to see and do in every state.
+We did, however, concentrate on a select group of destinations that will appeal to a wide cross section of domestic travelers, be they road-trippers, business travelers, outdoor enthusiasts, history buffs, or museum lovers (along with the usual leavening of the opinionated Frommer's author).
+So we've narrowed the focus, in order to offer you in-depth, practical coverage you can really use.

-Take, for example, Martha's Vineyard and Nantucket: We'd love to cover both islands, but we chose to focus on Martha's Vineyard instead.
+Take, for example, the lovely islands off the coast of Massachusetts, Martha's Vinevard and Nantucket: We'd love to cover both, but we chose to focus on the Vineyard instead.
 Few travelers have time to visit both, so we used the space to include more detailed and useful information on the Vineyard, which is larger and easier to reach.
-We've applied the same sort of logic to our destination choices throughout.
-In the end, we've come up with a list of destinations that's representative of the very best America has to offer-cities, national parks, beaches, resort areas, and more.
+We've applied the same sort of logic to our choices throughout.
+We do change them from edition to edition, based on reader response and our own observations, and those of our peripatetic authors.
+What you'll find in this book is information about destinations that's representative of the best this country has to offer-cities, national parks, beaches, resort areas, and more.